Building CATALYST is a sophisticated data processing solution that simplifies and organizes complex projects

 Selecting “Continue” brings you to the main Project SET console page.
 CATALYST uses Set-Based Planning, Programming, Design, and Cost analysis to inform decision-making and to balance the project scope, requirements, and budget.

-From the Project Set Console, select the Program panel.
-If you selected a template on the “Add Project” page then a predefined composite of the more likely functional groups or departments will appear.
-The owner’s business case is entered on the left-hand panel (Functional Program).
-The right-hand Supporting spaces and Core and Common metrics and spaces are calculated, but revisable.
-From the Program panel, select the Functional Program edit to open its page, and then expand the first applicable group or department.
+In the Project Set Console, navigate to the Program panel.
+If a template was selected on the “Add Project” page, a predefined composite of likely functional groups or departments will be displayed.
+The owner's business case, entered in the left-hand panel (Functional Program), serves as the foundation for calculating Core and Common metrics.
+These metrics are derived as calculated spaces based on the business case but can be revised as needed.
+To proceed, select the Functional Program edit option to open its page, then expand the first relevant group or department.

 We enter operating rooms, for example, but not post or pre-op because they are derivative spaces; or condo bedrooms units, but not kitchen, living, closets which are also derived spaces.
 There is a strong tendency to add in some functions or functional spaces that are really supporting derivative spaces.
 This practice should be avoided if your vision includes informing early planning to owners and program consultants .
 The area adjustments should be made at the functional or department area.

-The CATALYST predictions for floor area can be revised at the functional level, but with purposes like health care-related one, multiple functions will share derivative spaces.
-In such cases you can select the edit symbol and override the total departmental area.
-CATALYST will then apportion the difference across all the functional areas that are not locked.
+CATALYST's predictions for floor area can be adjusted at the functional level.
+For purposes like healthcare, where multiple functions share derivative spaces, you can select the edit icon to override the total departmental area.
+CATALYST will then distribute the difference across all unlocked functional areas.

-In this case, the Hotel rooms, Bar and Restaurant, and Banquet/Conference functional groups are supported by a commercial kitchen.
-As such CATALYST automatically adds and predicts the Commercial Kitchen under the Supporting Program area.
+For example, in a hotel scenario, functional groups like Hotel Rooms, Bar and Restaurant, and Banquet/Conference are supported by a Commercial Kitchen.
+CATALYST automatically includes and predicts the Commercial Kitchen under the Supporting Program area.

-CATALYST applies various attributes like building type, number of floors, and HVAC approach to calculate the core elements and core and common areas, as shown below.
-This eliminates the need for grossing factors, which are fraught with error in most cases.
+CATALYST also applies attributes such as building type, number of floors, and HVAC approach to calculate core elements and Core and Common areas.
+This approach eliminates the reliance on grossing factors, which are often prone to error.

 Per usual, you can select “Revise” to enter actual information as it becomes available, like the number of elevators and stops.
 CATALYST recalculates all downstream program, parameter, and cost results, accordingly.